Nanohenry10-9/FatFone/README.md

 # FatFone
 The 2nd generation of [poDuino](https://github.com/Nanohenry10-9/poDuino).

 Uses the [Adafruit 2.8" TFT Shield for Arduino w/ Capacitive Touch](https://www.adafruit.com/product/1947), [Adafruit Fona 800 Shield for Arduino](https://www.adafruit.com/product/2468) (with a loudspaker, microphone, a mini vibrator motor and a 1200mAh 3.7 volt battery), an [Arduino UNO](https://www.arduino.cc/en/Main/ArduinoBoardUno), a pushbutton and a RGB LED.
+NOTE: this hardware is only for FatFone 1.
+FatFOne 2 (FatOS 3 and up) require another hardware (described below).

 FatFone is a simple mobile phone.
 It is called FatFone, because it is quite thick.